mukherjeesourav687/cpi-inflation-analysis/README.md

 # CPI Inflation Analysis in India (2013–2023)

-This project analyzes Consumer Price Index (CPI) trends in India using Excel.
+This project analyzes Consumer Price Index (CPI) trends in India using Excel to understand inflation patterns, category contributions, and economic impacts over time.

 ## Objectives